Please be advised our annual practice survey is currently taking place and we would be extremely grateful for your input.

 Annual Practice Survey

-Our annual practice survey is now closed, results will be shared once collated.
+Our annual practice survey is now closed, results are now available - see 'Survey Report'.

 Please be aware that some Telephone calls are recorded for training and monitoring purposes.

 Please take a minute to tell us about your last visit to the practice by completing the Friends & Family Test - Beaconsfield Medical Practice - Friends & Family Test

 The practice is now CQC (Care Quality Commission) registered.
 This is a requirement now for all Health and Social Care Services in England.
 We recently had our CQC inspection, please click on the link below to view the results.

 National Surveillance Programme

 This practice is one of over 200 practices participating in a national surveillance programme that provides continuous monitoring of infections and diseases in the community as well as RCGP and ethically approved research.